tensorflow/community/rfcs/20190814-kernel-and-op-registration.md

 function (on the kernel side).

 Ideally, we should only rely on extern C parts of `hip_runtime_api.h`.
-There is now an equivalent in the C API right now for `hipLaunchKernelGGL`.
-However, AMD have said they are looking into adding an equivalent function to the C API in the near future and are willing to add more functions if needed.
+There is no equivalent in the C API right now for `hipLaunchKernelGGL`.
+However, AMD might add an equivalent function to the C API in the near future.

 Note that we have to update `LAUNCH_GPU_KERNEL` in Eigen to call the HIP C API once it is available.